jmsdnns/blag/content/tech/decorators/index.md

     ...
 ```

-I hope you feel that some of the mystery of decorators is removed and that you already have ideas for using them in your work.
+I hope you feel that some of the mystery of decorators is removed and that you already have ideas for using decorators in your work.